THE QUEST IS ON!

 1. The color

 Elopements are all but traditional - they are about being yourself and personal choices.
 So why start making compromises with your dress?
-That already starts with choosing a color - you don't have to wear the classic white dress unless that is exactly what you want.
+It already starts with choosing a color - you don't have to wear the classic white dress unless that is exactly what you want.
 Consider the location you are going to elope: which color would look stunning on a black beach, in a sandy red desert, a green spring meadow?
 What about the season?
 A bright white dress certainly wouldn't pop as much in the bright snow.
 Look for textures, subtle pastel colors or something more colorful instead.

-Wedding dresses with texture like vintage/antique lace, crochet, macrame etc. photograph extremely well.
+Wedding dresses with texture like vintage/antique lace, crochet, macrame, flower applications etc. photograph extremely well.
 The texture of the fabric adds an interesting element to your dress and they flatter the female form.
 Vintage lace dresses with sleeves are very forgiving and comfortable, they are the perfect adventure wedding dresses with a laid-back vibe.
 If you are going for a wild, bohemian, adventurous, yet feminine mood and get married outdoors - lace dresses are the perfect fit!

 Not only lace is a beautiful evergreen, also glitter, floral or celestial elements add a contemporary twist on traditional wedding dresses.